elunna/nerfhack-changelog/README.md

 * The Grand Master also gets stoning and cold resistance.
 * Dispater can walk through walls

-#### Warping behavior for Cthulhu
-* Cthulhu **will now only perform one initial warp to get to the player.**
-* After this, he will revert to standard AI and movement.
-* Cthulhu is a unique threat - because he resurrects he will be able to regain the warp each time he revives.

 **Medusa**
 Inspired by EvilHack, Medusa receives a significant overall difficulty boost.
 Her level increases from 20 to 24, and her armor class improves dramatically, going from 2 AC to -8 AC.
 Her weapon attack is also enhanced, changing from 2d4 damage to 4d4.
 In addition to her traditional poisonous bite, she now has two poisonous snake bite attacks, increasing her offensive threat.
 She also gains a stoning bite, similar to the one featured in EvilHack.
 Finally, Medusa is now equipped with infravision.